jrpotter/notebook/notes/set/cardinality.md

 %%ANKI
 Basic
 Suppose sets $A$ and $B$ are finite.
-When is $A \cap B$ finite?
+When is $A \cap B$ infinite?
-Back: The intersection of two finite sets is always finite.
+Back: N/A. The intersection of two finite sets is always finite.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1733675522748-->
 END%%